Deposit Checks Instantly With the Free Schwab Mobile App

 - Store the check in an envelope or file folder, at least until you receive the final emailed confirmation from Schwab.

 - Mailing a check into Schwab creates a risk that your check will get lost in the mail.
 Depositing your check by a picture, and then keeping the physical check-in a file, reduces your risk of losing a check.

 In true Schwab spirit, this app is free for customers.
-You can also perform standard banking functions with this app, like checking your balances.
-Most banks offer that, but it's nice to have a one-stop-shop for your banking needs.
+You can also perform standard banking functions with this app, like checking your balances, watching the markets and your investments, and making trades when you are ready to.